The world of typography has its very own language, full of serifs, strokes, and swashes.

 The Anatomy of Letters

-An ascender is a vertical stroke that extends upwards over the x-height.
+It’s called on the vertical stroke that extends upwards over the x-height.

-A descender is a vertical stroke that extends downwards below the x-height.
+it’s called on the vertical stroke that extends downwards below the x-height.